davebeyer/ptime-keeper/doc/design.md

 ## Overview

-Based on Pompodoro Time Management
+Based on Pomodoro Time Management

-* 25 mins work, 5 mins break, dflt
+* 25 mins work, 5 mins break, default
-* 15 min (long break) every 4 pompodoros, dflt
+* 15 min (long break) every 4 pomodoros, dflt

 With time tracking to review estimates vs actuals

-* Though break-timing and estimates based on Pompodoros, tracking done to
-* minute accuracy, with default history displays in terms of pompodoros
+* Though break-timing and estimates based on Pomodoros, tracking done to minute accuracy, with default history displays in terms of pomodoros.

 Saves data in the cloud, but works offline too